LordYellow/Minigame_Collection/README.md

 # Minigame_Collection
-This is a collection of Minimales
+This is a collection of Minigames